 Acute urine retention

 This is when you suddenly and painfully can’t urinate – it needs treating straight away.
 Acute retention isn’t very common in men with advanced prostate cancer.
 But if it happens, call your doctor or nurse, or go to your nearest accident and emergency (A&E) department.
 They may need to drain your bladder using a catheter.

 Cancer can grow into the bladder and the muscles that control urination, making the muscles weaker.
 This could mean you leak urine or need to urinate urgently.
 Ways to manage leaking urine include:

 - a catheter

 Your treatment options will depend on how much urine you’re leaking and what treatments are suitable for you.
-Your GP can put you in touch with your local NHS continence service.
-This is run by specialist nurses and physiotherapists.
-They can give you advice and support about treatments and products that can help.
-The Continence Product Advisor website has information about where there are public toilets on the Great British Public Toilet Map website.
-Get our ‘Urgent’ toilet card to show to staff in shops or restaurants – this should make it easier to ask to use their toilet.
+Your GP may refer you to an NHS continence service, run by specialist nurses and physiotherapists.

+The Great British Public Toilet Map website has information about where there are public toilets.
+Get our Urgent toilet card to show to staff in shops or restaurants – this should make it easier to ask to use their toilet.

 Rarely, problems emptying your bladder or leaking urine may be caused by a condition called metastatic spinal cord compression (MSCC).